 - Bloom the gelatin.
 Blooming gelatin refers to hydrating the gelatin to soften and activate it.
 To bloom the gelatin, simply sprinkle it over cold water and allow the gelatin to absorb the liquid for 10 minutes.

 - Dissolve the gelatin completely.
-To make sure your namelaka isn’t lumpy, you’ll pour the bloomed gelatin into the warm milk and whisk until the mixture is completely smooth and the gelatin is dissolved.
+To make sure your Namelaka isn’t lumpy, you’ll pour the bloomed gelatin into the warm milk and whisk until the mixture is completely smooth and the gelatin is dissolved.

 - Frost cupcakes with decorative swirls.

-- Alternate layer cakes with decadent layers of namelaka.
+- Alternate layer cakes with decadent layers of Namelaka.

-- Decorate cakes by piping namelaka borders and designs.
+- Decorate cakes by piping Namelaka borders and designs.

 - Use it as a macaron filling.

-- Pipe namelaka into eclairs or profiteroles.
+- Pipe Namelaka into eclairs or profiteroles.

 A 9×5 inch (23×13 cm) loaf pan is the perfect size, but really any baking dish or a set of ramekins will work well.